Ossicaulis: Habitat and distribution

 Both species are widespread throughout Europe; O. lignatilis is also found in North America.
 O. lachnopus tends to grow in natural forested habitats, while O. lignatilis prefers habitats that are man-made or have been influenced by man, like towns, villages, parks, and avenues.
 Both species grow on dead and decaying wood of deciduous (rarely coniferous) trees.

+Species

+As of January 2025, Species Fungorum (in the Catalogue of Life) accepts six species of Ossicaulis: